ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/rate-limits/index.md

   - ...
 ```

-The names of domains and groups are not interpreted by $productName$ in any way:
+The names of domains and groups are not interpreted by Emissary in any way:
 they are solely there to help configuration authors remember the different groupings.
 Note that **at present, rate limiting supports just one domain**: the name of the
 domain must be configured in the [`RateLimitService`](../../running/services/rate-limit-service).